Management options for unsown paddocks

 Source: McMaster et al. (2020)

-The conclusion for this option is that you can’t have your cake and eat it too!
-You will likely have a good grazing crop over summer at the cost of a good winter crop next year.
-Additionally, this does not take into account paddock sizes or a producer’s ability to source and access livestock.
+The conclusion for this option is that you cannot have your cake and eat it too!
+You will have a good grazing crop over summer at the cost of a good winter crop next year.
+Additionally, this does not consider paddock sizes or a producer’s ability to source and access livestock.

 Final Word

-While there are many options available to producers, each individual’s risk profile and capacity to undertake these options is different.
+While there are many options available to producers, everyone's individual risk profile and capacity to undertake these options is different.
 A long fallow will typically be your lowest risk option.
 This allows you to cut your losses and hope for an early sowing opportunity next year to try and regain some of the lost opportunity observed this year.
-A summer grazing crop will probably be your highest risk option however it provides you an opportunity to capitalise on what will likely be high soil moisture in spring.
+A summer grazing crop will be your highest risk option however it provides you an opportunity to capitalise on potentially high soil moisture in spring.
 If you have light soils that may not carry stored soil moisture over until next autumn, this may be your best option.

 The answer may lie in farmers walking a fine balance between utilising a number of these options.
 For more specific advice please contact your trusted advisor, agronomist or give me or one of our LLS Ag Advisory team a call.